mrichnu/blog/_posts/2022-12-16-multicloud-in-higher-ed.md

 That means, at a minimum:

-- Simple, clearly-defined standards that you communicate *constantly*
+- Simple, clearly-defined standards that you communicate *constantly* and make exceptions immediately visible
 - Hard preventive guardrails to prevent dangerous (and/or expensive) operations
 - Regular checkins with cloud account owners
 - Wear sunscreen and get plenty of rest!